altruios/namshubettulpa/public/namshubettuple/the-plan.md

 ~It wasn't until he made it to front door that he heard scrambling from inside~ }
 {
-~He made it to the corner of the alley of the street before he heared the metal door open behind him~ *He turned to look as he rounded the corder*
+~He made it to the corner of the alley of the street before the metal door open behind him~ *He turned to look as he rounded the corder*
 ~At the hallway entrance was that woman in the red cardigan~ ~He knew she saw him make a right~